On the home page we met and got a little acquainted. This is more of the same. A lot more.

 Somewhere in there I enjoyed the publication of a couple of novels and some poetry, and several plays.

-(I spend some hours weekly helping people with recording projects at Babymoon Recording, a Pro Tools studio I run out of our cabin.
+(I spend some hours weekly helping people with recording projects at Babymoon Recording, a Pro Tools studio I run out of the Utah Conservatory of Performing Arts building in American Fork, Utah.
 I suppose that's a little like a "day gig" as well.)

 This is starting to read like a resume, so let me get to (or return to) the point.
 I am still showered with saving grace, surrounded by visions of beauty, daily a witness to kindness and heroism and improbable hope.
 And through all these little career shifts I am still driven by a passion to share what I feel about it all.
 Some of what I feel is for sale, because I have this addiction to food and shelter.
 Some of it's free for the clicking-on.